 Types of High Alumina Refractory:

-- Siliminate based High Alumina Refractory
+- Siliminate based on High Alumina Refractory

-- Mullite based High Alumina Refractory
+- Mullite based on High Alumina Refractory

 - Bauxite based High Alumina Refractory